 Folkways are a category of norm that is roughly translated to a ‘social or cultural custom’.
 Examples of folkways include covering your mouth when you cough or wearing covered shoes to a restaurant.

-Folkways are norms of etiquette that are not very serious if broken.
+Folkways are culturally-defined norms of etiquette that are not very serious if broken.
 They are mostly customary and polite.
 They differ from other types of norms that you might learn about in AP Sociology classes like taboos, mores, and laws because they tend to be less serious.
 They’re not illegal (like laws) and often not even norms of morality (like mores).